 Have you ever wished to see a fairy tale come to life?
 To walk through a woodland castle and view everything as it looked nearly 200 years ago?
-If so, I’ve got just the destination for you!
-Situated a mere 30 minutes from Cologne, the charming village of Königswinter is home to one of Germany’s best-preserved castles: Castle Drachenburg.
+If so, a day trip to Castle Drachenburg and Königswinter is for you!

 Cologne (Köln in German) has everything you could want in a European city.
 Rich history, impressive architecture, beautiful parks, delicious pastries, riverfront dining… the list goes on and on.
-While it was the awe-inspiring Cologne Cathedral that prompted my visit, I enjoyed Cologne’s quieter parks in equal measure.
 I designed this custom map and itinerary for two days in Cologne to showcase my favorite parts of the city for first-time visitors.